Liquidators appointed to office supplies company Spicers Ireland

 The company said appointment of joint provisional liquidators would ensure an orderly winding up, was in the best interests of employees and the creditors and would ensure the firm’s assets are secured.

-Ms Justice Reynolds said she was satisfied the company was insolvent and she was prepared to appointed the joint provisional liquidators.
+Ms Justice Reynolds said she was satisfied the company was insolvent and she was prepared to appoint the joint provisional liquidators.
 The matter was returned to a date later this month.